 There’s a reason why so many songs are written about summer lovin’ and romances under the heat of the bright, beating sunshine.
 When we are free from the chaos of work, have more hours to enjoy daylight and have tropical getaways on our mind, our inhibitions are lower.
-This means we’re more willing to agree to a third (or fourth) cocktail, excited to immerse ourselves in a new culture, explore exciting destinations — and perhaps meet a temporary companion for the ride.
+This means putting your favourite hookup app aside, agreeing to a third (or fourth) cocktail, immersing ourselves in a new culture, exploring exciting destinations — and perhaps meeting a temporary companion for the ride.
 (No pun intended.)

 If you’re heading out to take advantage of your paid time-off and you want to use the vacation days to explore your fantasies and enjoy the presence of someone as smokin’ as the triple-digit temperatures, consider this your ultimate guide to hooking up on vacation.
 By following these ‘do’s’ and steering clear of the ‘don’ts’, you set yourself up for a good time that doesn’t leave a — heart — burn.